22vv0/asphyxia_plugins/README.md

 		- Added musicdata for new WORLD songs (ddr@asphyxia/data/world.ts:SONGS_WORLD)

-## fork-mdx-3.0.0

-### New:

-1. Main:
-	- 2024061300 support (DDR World)
-	- DDR profile registration for new and existing Asphyxia profiles
-		- For Asphyxia profiles with no prior DDR A20/A3 profiles registered.
-		- Transfer from A3 not supported (yet?)
-	- Profile saving and loading (probably incomplete)
-	- Score saving and loading (probably incomplete)

 ### To do:

-1. Look for more missing features (I don't play DDR so idk what's missing lol)
+1. Look for more missing features
-2. Check flare skill value consistency
-3. Transfer old save data from A3 to World (?)
+2. Refactor getLastScoreId and addScoreKey
-4. Update re-rated song difficulties
+3. Update re-rated song difficulties
-5. WebUI Profile page
+4. WebUI stuff
-6. More work on score_str
+5. More work on score_str
-7. Rival load
+6. Rival load